 - Works best if both the mean and the variance of Y given X increase linearly with X - May be slightly biased.
-(Problem since $t_y/t_x$ is a convex function in $t_x$ ) - To compute the approximate bias and variance we need the following theorem (Gauss approximation)
+(Problem since t_v/t_x is a convex function in t_x) - To compute the approximate bias and variance we need the theorem Gauss approximation in two dimensions.